dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3501: Ensuring healthcare for all is a societal imperative.
+### T3501: Society has a moral obligation to ensure basic healthcare for all.

 |Support|
 |---|